Tips for Relocating to Oulu

 Taxes

-If you stay in Finland for more than six months, you are generally considered a tax resident and must pay tax in Finland on income earned both in Finland and abroad.
-To work in Finland, you will need a tax card from the Finnish Tax Administration (Vero).
-Your employer uses this card to withhold the correct amount of tax from your salary.
+To work in Finland, you will need a tax card (verokortti) from the Finnish Tax Administration (Vero).
+Your employer uses the tax card to withhold the correct amount of tax from your salary.
+You can request a tax card online, by phone, or at a tax office.

 - Learn more: Taxes in Finland | vero.fi